“ The Prime Condition of the Free Man is Strength.” Rolland

-His physical toughness reinforced the power of his mind when he worked those long, hard hours over the law and then for that fateful five years, the horrendous civil war, which was as much a product of his single will as something like that can be.
+His physical toughness reinforced the power of his mind when he worked those long, hard hours over the law, and then for that fateful five years, the horrendous civil war, successful outcome of which was as much a product of his single will as something like that can be.

-He knew well the inglorious drudgery that goes into understanding a matter; “taking hold of it” as he called it; breaking it down into understandable pieces, being indomitable in the face of confusion and error, slowly, diligent, creating mastery through memory and revision. “ I am slow to learn and slow to forget,” he admitted, but then, with a workman’s pride “ my mind is like a piece of steel very hard to scratch anything on it and almost impossible after it gets they’re to rub out.”
+He knew well the inglorious drudgery that goes into understanding a matter; “taking hold of it” as he called it; breaking it down into understandable pieces, being indomitable in the face of confusion and error, slowly, diligently, manufacturing knowledge through memory and revision. “ I am slow to learn and slow to forget,” he admitted, but then, with a workman’s pride “ my mind is like a piece of steel, very hard to scratch anything on it and almost impossible after it gets there to rub out.”
 He knew there was as much humility in mental labor as there is in the hard drudgery of the lumberyard and farmhouse.
-He was proof of the swordsman Musashi’s maxim, that a man knows a thousand things who knows one well.
+He was proof of the swordsman Musashi’s maxim, that a man knows a thousand things who knows one thing well.

 He used every man to his best purpose, friends and enemies alike.
 His cabinet was a viper’s pit, but a potent one for the cause of the Union.
-His generals for the most part worse than useless until Grant bubbled up from the carnage.
-His mind moved from the grand historic struggle before him to the minute details of daily business dozens of times every day.
-His was a genius not so much of leadership as that of administration and of taking pains.
+His generals, for the most part, worse than useless.
+Then Grant bubbled up from the carnage.
+His mind moved from the grand struggle before him to the minute details of daily business dozens of times every day.
+His was a genius not so much of leadership as of administration and of taking pains.

-His mind grappled with and subdued one the two most intractable problems of world history; Slavery and the viability of Democracy.
-His overriding ideal was that of self-government and then that all men should be free.
-A man’s labor he knew is all that he really owns and it is the path to self-betterment for societies and individuals.
-Who better than former rail-splitter from Kentucky woods to defend this manly principle?
+His mind grappled with and subdued two of the most intractable problems of world history; Slavery and the viability of Democracy.
+His overriding ideal was that of self-government and then, after that, that all men should be free.
+A man’s labor he knew is all that he really owns and it’s the path to self-betterment for societies and individuals.
+Who better than a former rail-splitter from the Kentucky woods to defend this manly principle?